 It sounds intuitive – consume more calories than you burn and you’ll gain weight.
 Eat less than your body burns and the pounds will drop off.
 However, some fitness, nutritionists, and health care professionals now think calorie counting is outdated and not the best approach for sustainable weight loss.
 So, what’s the story on counting calories – does it work or is there a better approach?

-What is a Calorie Anyway?
+Calorie Counting: What is a Calorie Anyway?

 Calories are the amount of energy your body extracts from food.
 Foods that are higher in calories provide more energy that your body can use than ones lower in calories.
 Of course, your body also expends energy, in the form of calories, when you exercise and to carry out the many functions your body does even at rest.
-Scientists describe the energy that a food releases in terms of kilocalories, or thousands of calories.
+Scientists describe the energy that food releases in terms of kilocalories, or thousands of calories.
 For example, an egg has 78,000 calories or 78 kilocalories.
 To simplify things, calories are used in everyday life to replace kilocalories.

 To measure the calorie content of a food, scientists, at one time, used an instrument called a calorimeter.
 A calorimeter is a sealed container that has water surrounding it.
 To measure the calorie content, you burn the food within the sealed chamber and carefully measure the rise in temperature.
 A calorie (or kilocalorie) is the amount of energy, released by burning the food, that increases the temperature of one kilogram of water by one degree Celsius.
 A food that raises the temperature of the water more has a greater number of calories.

-Directly Measuring Calorie Count Has Limitations
+Calorie Counting Has Limitations

 Although a calorimeter is the best measurement of calorie content that we have, it doesn’t take into account how a particular food is handled by your body.
 For example, if you measured the calorie content of pistachios in a calorimeter, you’d get a certain value.
 Yet, studies show your body doesn’t absorb all of the fats from nuts, like pistachios and almonds.
 The number of calories your body actually absorbs and uses is up to 30% lower because of the way your digestive tract handles pistachios.
 The same is likely true for other foods, especially those high in fiber.
-When a food is rich in fiber, it can block the absorption of fat from foods.
+When food is rich in fiber, it can block the absorption of fat from foods.
 So, the calorie value of a food, as measured, may not be consistent with the calories your body can actually use.

 This is just one flaw in the calorie counting model.
 For one, the calorie model is oversimplified.
 Your body is a complex machine.
-A calorimeter measures the energy in a food by burning it and measuring how much oxygen and carbon dioxide it produces – but your body extracts energy in many small steps and there’s inefficiency built into the system, meaning the amount that your body actually harnesses varies with the food and the individual eating that food.
+A calorimeter measures the energy in food by burning it and measuring how much oxygen and carbon dioxide it produces – but your body extracts energy in many small steps and there’s inefficiency built into the system, meaning the amount that your body actually harnesses varies with the food and the individual eating that food.

 In addition, foods themselves have inefficiency build into them.
 Some foods have higher metabolic efficiency, meaning your body doesn’t have to work as hard to extract the calories from that food.
 An example would be refined carbs, sugar, and foods low in fiber.
-Studies show that a meal of processed foods doesn’t force the body to work as hard, measured by an increase in thermogenesis, as a meal of whole, unprocessed foods.
+Studies show that a meal of processed foods doesn’t force the body to work as hard, measured by an increase in thermogenesis, like a meal of whole, unprocessed foods.
 Other foods have low metabolic efficiency.
 This means your body has to expend a lot of energy to get the full calories from that food.
 Examples would be high-fiber fruits and vegetables.

-Are All Calories Really Created Equal?
+Calorie Counting: Are All Calories Really Created Equal?

 You’ve heard the phrase, “a calorie is a calorie,” but studies suggest that the type of calorie you take in can impact how hard your body has to work to extract that calorie.
 So, all calories are NOT created equal once they enter your body.
 Plus, the type of calories you take in impacts insulin, appetite hormones, and other hormones that affect energy balance.
 Processed carbohydrates and sugar trigger the release of more insulin, thereby making it more likely that the calories you’re taking in will be stored as fat.